BenVanZee/sony-projector-control/README.md

 A robust Python application for controlling multiple Sony VPL-PHZ61 projectors via PJLink protocol.
 This system can turn projectors on/off and blank/unblank screens, making it perfect for venues that need to manage multiple projectors simultaneously.

+**NEW: Now supports independent control of front and rear projectors!**

 ## Features

 - **Multi-projector support**: Control 2+ projectors simultaneously
+- **Independent group control**: Control front, rear, or all projectors separately
 - **PJLink protocol**: Industry-standard protocol for reliable communication
 - **Power management**: Turn projectors on/off remotely
 - **Screen blanking**: Mute/unmute video for seamless content switching